-A Patient Support Program is a structured suite of services developed to assist patients at every stage of their treatment journey—from initial prescription to long-term adherence.
+A Patient Support Program (PSP) is a structured suite of services developed to assist patients at every stage of their treatment journey—from initial prescription to long-term adherence.
 These services typically cover medication access, reimbursement support, disease education, digital engagement, lifestyle coaching, and more.

 For pharmaceutical companies, PSPs have become essential tools to optimize real-world evidence (RWE), ensure medication adherence, and improve patient experience, which in turn contributes to stronger outcomes and brand loyalty.
 PSPs also support regulatory and commercial objectives by capturing valuable data and ensuring proper use of high-cost therapies.